johnkhub/Core/Service/src/test/java/za/co/imqs/api/README.md

 Rules
 -----
-1. Try not to load data in ways other than through the REST endpoints you need in any case With containerisation loading files are tricky and you need the REST endpoints anyway so you might as well use them for testing as well.
+1. Load data either programmatically or through the REST endpoints.
+You need these endpoints in any case within a containerised environment as accessing the filesystem is tricky. loading files are tricky

-2. Note the use of special controller and repository calls that are **guarded by the Spring profile type**.
-These are typically to delete data and therefor additional safeguards are required.
+2. Note the use of special controllers and repository calls that are **guarded by the Spring profile type**.
+These are typically to **delete** data and therefore additional safeguards are required.

+3. Use programmatic config instead of a bunch of files as much as possible.
+It makes test more readable as the config is close to the tests.

 Conventions
 ------------

-* We have a class per API method.
+* We have a class per API method - this keeps the classes small, the tests easy to read and makes it easier to spot **missing** tests.
 * We have a method for every possible return code.
 * Consider a test case for each field as well to test validation.